 Taking notes isn’t limited to putting pencil to paper and writing in outline form.
 There are plenty of other ways to take notes, especially when a student is equipped with an iPad.
 An iPad can help learners capture, organize, store, find, and share their notes.
 And those notes can be a combination of typed text, handwriting, photos, drawings, flowcharts, audio, and video.
 Let’s explore apps that can enable learners to capture and process information in ways that make sense for them.
 We’ll compare some of the most useful note taking apps for iPad, including Evernote, Notability, AudioNote, Skitch, and Pic Collage.
 In addition to apps, we’ll discuss keyboards, styluses, and cases that can help turn an iPad in a super duper digital notebook.

 There are much better ways to study than gazing at a stack of flash cards.
 Let’s see how technology can turn studying into a game!
-Tony Vincent has collected some of the best websites and iPads apps to help students learn and retain information.
-Websites like Quizlet and PurposeGames let students search for or input what they want to study and turn it into a series of activities and games.
-Other websites include Zondle.com, CrosswordLabs.com, and BrainRush.com.
-These websites are designed for students to use on a PC, Mac, or Chromebook to create their own study aids.
-There are also delightful iPad apps for making study aids.
-Apps include Futaba for vocabulary and Stick Around for labeling, matching, and categorizing.
-You’ll see why when students make their own study aids, it aids their studying!
+Tony Vincent has collected some of the best websites to help students learn and retain information.
+Websites like ClassTools.net and PurposeGames.com let students customize what they want to study and turn it into a series of activities and games.
+After playing some sample games from various websites, you’ll see why when students make their own study aids, it aids their studying!

 Today it's possible to film, edit, and publish movies all on a mobile device.
 There’s no more importing video into a computer, and apps are making the process easier than ever!
 See a demonstration and examples of how to create excellent educational films by using a variety of apps to film, edit, enhance, and publish videos.
 Learn about tips and tricks for helping students memorize lines, improving sound quality, changing camera angles, improving lighting, and much more.
 We’ll even produce a short film together!